 For data center and enterprise deployments, pre-terminated copper trunk cable is a wonderful choice to achieve simple and quick installation.
 It can fit most patch panel port densities and improve better airflow and cable management.
-With the right upfront panning and coordination, these copper trunk cables can offer major benefits over terminating twisted-pair cables in the field.
+With the right upfront planning and coordination, these copper trunk cables can offer major benefits over terminating twisted-pair cables in the field.
 This article will take you to explore the pre-terminated copper trunk cable.

 Pre-terminated copper trunk cable is a kind of cable which has gone through the same procedures with other cables.
-But their connectors have already been terminated, properly polished, and the entire cable assembly tested on either both or one end in factory.
+But their connectors have already been terminated, properly polished, and the entire cable assembly tested on either both or one end in the factory.
 Copper trunk cables are typically comprised of bundles of 6, 8, or 12.
-Since they are bundled together, there is no need to worry about cable mess.
+Since they are bundled together, there is no need to worry about the cable mess.
 Pre-terminated copper trunk cables provide a quick “plug-and-play” solution for links between switches, servers, patch panels and zone distribution areas in the data center.

-- Increase speed of deployment
+- Increase the speed of deployment

 Compared to field terminations, pre-terminated cabling can reduce installation time by up to 75 percent.